coolinmc6/analytics/Mastering-Retention.md

 - by breaking your users down into cohorts of new users, current users, resurrected users and dormant users, you can see what your "active user" count is really telling you.
 - the "Pulse" ratio is (# of new users + # of resurrected users) / (# of dormant users)
 	+ a ratio above 1 means that you are gaining more users than you are losing
+- As a reminder, determining where a particular user falls depends on your [usage interval](#usage-interval) (the interval at which 80% of current users repeate the critical event)

 > Reminder: Be careful about over- optimizing for just your power users.
 Understanding power usage is important, but you can't convert everyone into a power user overnight.
 As you iterate on your product, make sure to optimize for retaining the most number of users, not just the best users